Does helmet safety match how much money you spend on the helmet? It’s an often-asked question that we try to verify with statistics.

 The Bell helmets ad campaign of 50 years ago “If you’ve got a $10 head, wear a $10 helmet!” may have been true then, but is it now?

-Since you often pay more for special graphics for the same helmet in a solid single colour, we can assume cost isn’t always related to safety.
+And since you often pay more for special graphics for the same helmet in a solid single colour, cost isn’t always related to safety.

-So we have gone to statistics to see if they show any safety/cost correlation.
+But rather than anecdotes, we have gone to statistics to see if they reveal any safety/cost correlation.

 It’s very difficult to assess all the helmets on the market, so we have used data from two websites: the NSW Transport Accident Commission “Crash” ratings and the British SHARP helmet safety scheme ratings.